FallenFoil/Active-Sound/README.md

 ## Description

 Active-Sound is sharing platform that allows musicians to share their creations.
+This platform uses java 11.

 ## Deadline